Black voters critical to Democrats in Midwestern battlegrounds

-Damian Pruitt saw “a lot of pandering” and a lack of accountability from the 2016 presidential candidates, Hillary Clinton and Donald Trump.
+Damian Pruitt saw “a lot of pandering” and a lack of accountability from 2016 presidential candidates Hillary Clinton and Donald Trump.
 He feels little has changed this year.

 Analyah Schlaeger Dos Santos doesn’t have much faith in Joe Biden.
 But she can’t envision another Trump term, so she will pick the alternative.